 It breeds jealousy and envy.
 7 out of 8 American families are left out of the American Dream, left only to wish and dream it could be theirs.
 Soon, comparison begins to settle in our minds.
 The presence of bigger houses, faster cars, and corner offices become more apparent than ever before.
 And we begin to ask ourselves, “Why do they get to live the American Dream and not us?”
 Jealousy has taken root.

 It breeds resentment.
 When jealousy and envy take hold of a heart, resentment is soon to follow.
 Not only do we wish we had what they had, but we soon become bitter towards those who have more.
 And whether we are in the 87.5% or the 99%, resentment will always steal more joy from us than it will from the other person.

 The American Dream does not require $130K/year.
 To claim that it does, is to grow discontent, jealousy, and resentment in many American families.
 Indeed, this article harms us as individuals.

 And it harms us as a nation because it is based on a faulty definition of the American Dream.

-This past weekend, we celebrated Independence Day in America.
-Towns and Cities all across our great Republic were united in their celebration: 238 years ago, our forefathers stood up against what they believed to be unfair laws and unfair taxation without representation.
+Every summer, we celebrate Independence Day in America.
+Towns and Cities all across our great Republic are united in their celebration: 250 years ago, our forefathers stood up against what they believed to be unfair laws and unfair taxation without representation.

 These are the words they chose to boldly declare their independence on July 4th, 1776: